meribold/git-snap/readme.md

 branch.
 Only files that exist in both the working tree and in the index or tip of the snapshots branch go into the snapshot commit.
 In particular:

-*   If the file exists in the working tree and is staged, it goes into the snapshot commit.
+*   If the file exists in the working tree and the index, it goes into the snapshot commit.
 *   If the file exists in the working tree and the tip of the snapshots branch, it goes into the snapshot commit.